We may earn affiliate commissions for the recommended products. Learn more.

 Who is iRestore for?

 While iRestore’s LLLT devices may help users in the early stages of AGA, one of the most common forms of pattern hair loss, they’re not for everyone.
-These treatments work only when hair follicles are still active and functional.
+These devices are suggested to work only when hair follicles are still active and functional.

 As such, iRestore is a solid pick for: